Cutkosky's Theorem for Massive One-Loop Feynman Integrals -- Part 1: One-Loop Feynman Integrals

 and by induction we obtain

 for all $k\in\mathbb{N}^\ast$, where the factors of $\mathbb{Z}$ are generated by simple loops around the $k$ codimension 1 parts of $L_n$ intersecting at $p$.
-This proves the claim. \end{proof} This allows us in principal to compute the discontinuity around any loop by Proposition \ref{prop:loop_product}: Given a loop $\gamma$ of interest, we have to find a decomposition $\gamma=\gamma_1\cdots\gamma_k$ into simple loops whose existence is guaranteed by Proposition \ref{prop:decomposition_of_loops}.
-Then by applying Proposition \ref{prop:loop_product} sufficiently often, we can reduce the computation of $\text{Disc}_{[\gamma]}$ to the computation of $\text{Disc}_{[\gamma_i]}$ for all $i\in\{1,\ldots,k\}$.
-The latter case is covered by Cutkosky's Theorem \ref{thm:cutkoskys_thm}.
+This proves the claim. \end{proof} This allows us in principle to compute the discontinuity around any loop by Proposition \ref{prop:loop_product}: Given a loop $\gamma$ of interest, we have to find a decomposition $\gamma=\gamma_1\cdots\gamma_k$ into simple loops whose existence is guaranteed by Proposition \ref{prop:decomposition_of_loops}.
+Then, by applying Proposition \ref{prop:loop_product} sufficiently often, we can reduce the computation of $\text{Disc}_{[\gamma]}$ to the computation of $\text{Disc}_{[\gamma_i]}$ for all $i\in\{1,\ldots,k\}$.
+The latter case is covered by the general theory.